Coen brothers: 1990s

-The following year, they released Barton Fink (1991); set in 1941, in which a New York playwright, the eponymous Barton Fink (played by John Turturro), moves to Los Angeles to write a B-movie.
-He settles down in his hotel room to commence writing but suffers writer's block until his room is invaded by the man next door (John Goodman).
-Barton Fink was a critical success, earning Oscar nominations and winning three major awards at the 1991 Cannes Film Festival, including the Palme d'Or.
+While puzzling over the plot of Miller's Crossing, the brothers wrote Barton Fink (1991) in a matter of weeks.
+Set in 1941, it follows a New York playwright, the eponymous Fink (Turturro), who moves to Los Angeles to write a B-picture for a venal movie mogul (Michael Lerner).
+Fink is modeled on playwright Clifford Odets, and the character W.P.
+Mayhew (John Mahoney) is based on William Faulkner.
+Barton Fink was a critical success, earning Oscar nominations and winning Best Director, Best Actor and Palme d'Or at the 1991 Cannes Film Festival.
 It was their first film with cinematographer Roger Deakins, a key collaborator for the next 25 years.